mtiller/ModelicaBook/text/source/behavior/functions/external.rst

 Same as :ref:`modelica-allocate-string`, except that in case of error, the function returns 0.
 This allows the external function to close files and free other open resources in case of error.
-After cleaning up resources use :ref:`modelica-error` or :ref:`modelica-format-error` to signal the error.
+After cleaning up resources, use :ref:`modelica-error` or :ref:`modelica-format-error` to signal the error.